Reimagining Healthcare in India: Reaching Lives Beyond the Metros

 Working Capital and Operational Efficiency

-In Tier 2 and Tier 3 cities, a significant percentage of patients—often 40–50%—are covered under Ayushman Bharat or state health schemes.
-These schemes bring volume but also mean fixed pricing and slower reimbursements.
+In Tier 2 and Tier 3 cities, 40–50% of patients are covered under Ayushman Bharat or state health schemes.
+These provide volume but come with fixed pricing and slower reimbursements.

 So, how do you stay cash-flow positive?

 “Cash flow is the most important part of this business.
 Managing working capital well is key.
-You need professionals who understand finance, not just medical operations, to handle it effectively.”
+You need professionals who understand finance, not just medical operations.”

 Modular Growth: Scaling Hospitals with Flexibility and Focus

 “Each hospital is at a different stage.
-Some are mature, some are developing medical USPs.
+Some are mature, others are building their medical identity.
 But our DNA stays the same—community-first, sustainable, and innovation-led.”

 Final Thoughts: Rebuilding Healthcare Where It's Needed Most

-The next decade of Indian healthcare will be defined not by the metros, but by what happens in smaller cities and towns.
-Leaders like Dr. Jhawar are showing that with the right mix of strategy, empathy, and efficiency, it's possible to build hospital chains that serve millions—not just profitably, but meaningfully.
+The next decade of Indian healthcare will be shaped not by metros, but by progress in Tier 2 and Tier 3 towns.
+Leaders like Dr. Jhawar are showing that with empathy, innovation, and strong systems, it’s possible to create healthcare chains that serve millions—profitably and meaningfully.

-For investors, policymakers, and healthcare entrepreneurs, this is more than an opportunity.
-It's a responsibility to create systems that are resilient, inclusive, and ready for the future.
+For policymakers, investors, and healthcare entrepreneurs, this is more than an opportunity.
+It’s a responsibility to build inclusive, resilient systems that reach every Indian, regardless of geography.

 FAQS